-Some eye drops contain a preservative that helps to prevent evaporation.
-If you have severe symptoms and you need to use these eye drops more than six times a day, use preservative-free eye drops.
+Some eye drops contain preservatives to prevent harmful bacteria from growing inside the medicine bottle.
+If your symptoms mean you need to use these eye drops more than six times a day, it's better to use preservative-free eye drops.

 Eye ointment can also be used to help lubricate your eyes.
 However, it can often cause blurred vision, so it is probably best to use it last thing at night.